Coaching vs Mentoring vs Training: What's The Difference?

 What Is Coaching?

-Coaching in the workplace is a personal one-to-one intervention that uses a collaborative, goal-focused relationship to achieve A coachee therefore, enters the relationship for the purpose of intentionally and actively fulfilling personal objectives.
+Coaching in the workplace is a personal one-to-one intervention that uses a collaborative, goal-focused relationship to achieve outcomes.
+A coachee, therefore, enters the relationship for the purpose of intentionally and actively fulfilling personal objectives.
 Conceptually, this is a fundamentally different relationship than either a training or mentoring relationship.

 What Is Training?